MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-VI-Office-Workers-Compensation-Programs-Department-Labor/subchapter-B-Federal-Coal-Mine-Health-Safety-Act-1969-as-Amended/part-726-Black-Lung-Benefits-Requirements-Coal-Mine-Operators-Insurance/subpart-D-Civil-Money-Penalties/section-726.302.md

 (iii) Was notified of its potential liability for a claim filed under the Black Lung Benefits Act pursuant to § 725.407 of this subchapter.

-(4) Commencing with the 11th day after the operator's receipt of the notification sent by the Director pursuant to § 726.303, for penalties assessed after January 13, 2017, the daily base penalty amounts set forth in paragraph (c)(2)(i) shall be increased by $136.
+(4) Commencing with the 11th day after the operator's receipt of the notification sent by the Director pursuant to § 726.303, for penalties assessed after January 2, 2018, the daily base penalty amounts set forth in paragraph (c)(2)(i) shall be increased by $139.

-(5) In any case in which the operator, or any of its principals, or an entity in which the operator's president, secretary, or treasurer were employed, has been the subject of a previous penalty assessment under this part, for penalties assessed after January 13, 2017, the daily base penalty amounts shall be increased by $409.
+(5) In any case in which the operator, or any of its principals, or an entity in which the operator's president, secretary, or treasurer were employed, has been the subject of a previous penalty assessment under this part, for penalties assessed after January 2, 2018, the daily base penalty amounts shall be increased by $417.

-(6) The maximum daily base penalty amount applicable to any violation of § 726.4 for which penalties are assessed after January 13, 2017, shall be $2,795.
+(6) The maximum daily base penalty amount applicable to any violation of § 726.4 for which penalties are assessed after January 2, 2018, shall be $2,852.

 (d) The penalty shall be subject to reduction for any period during which the operator had a reasonable belief that it was not required to comply with section 423 of the Act and § 726.4 or a reasonable belief that it had obtained insurance coverage to comply with section 423 of the Act and § 726.4.
 A notice of contest filed in accordance with § 726.307 shall not be sufficient to establish a reasonable belief that the operator was not required to comply with the Act and regulations.

 [65 FR 80097, Dec.
 20, 2000, as amended at 81 FR 43449, July 1, 2016; 82 FR 5381, Jan.
-18, 2017]
+18, 2017; 83 FR 12, Jan.
+2, 2018]